 Like their voices, characters’ goals and motivations should be wholly their own and should help us understand their behaviour.

 What does each character in your book (even the secondary, ‘walk on, walk off’ ones) crave?
 Why do they desire the things they do?
-Get How to Write Real Characters for practical exercises and examples in how to make characters ring true.
+Find quick story ideas and character profiles using our step-by-step outlining tools.

 - Introduce new characters who help or hinder your primary character(s)